 2. Use clear navigation

 In enterprise UI design, clear navigation systems play a critical role due to the complexity and functionality demands of these applications.
 Enterprise applications typically manage vast amounts of data and numerous features, requiring users to efficiently navigate and process information.
 A well-designed navigation system enables users to move through different sections of the application effortlessly.
-Clear labels, logical grouping, and intuitive navigation patterns such as menus, breadcrumbs, and search functionalities are often used for helping users find what they need quickly and efficiently.
+Clear labels, logical grouping, and intuitive navigation patterns such as menus, breadcrumbs, and search functionalities, enhanced by a

 3.Make use of the design system